Welding-stainless

 Three strategies are usually employed to oppose this tendency.
 One is to use a very low carbon version (i.e. 304L where L stands for low-carbon) where not much carbon is available for making chromium carbides.

-Another is to use a different type of base metal including an amount of titanium (type 321) or columbium (also known as niobium) (type 347) which tend to form readily titanium carbides (or columbium carbides) (and by this action the carbon becomes unavailable for chromium) at sensitization temperatures leaving the chromium free to perform its anticorrosive task.
+These elements tend to form readily titanium carbides (or columbium carbides) (and by this action the carbon becomes unavailable for chromium) at sensitization temperatures, leaving the chromium free to perform its anticorrosive task.

-Note that the filler metal for this material, if required, should be always of type 347.
-Why?
-Because titanium (in type 321) being reactive, is not readily recovered during deposition, so that it would not be available when it is needed most.
 Columbium however is not reactive, it will stay put through melting, and, when the material is heated to the "sensitization" temperature, will do its job of producing columbium carbides in preference to chromium carbide, and so it will save the day.

-The third strategy for safely Welding-stainless is to perform a solution heat treatment at elevated temperature (about 1050 oC or 1900 oF), for repairing a condition of corrosion susceptibility.
-This puts again in solution (called solid solution) the chromium carbides originated during Welding-stainless sensitization of regular 18/8 stainless (like types 302 or 304).
-This process however must contend with problems of heavy oxide formation if not done in vacuum or protective atmosphere, and of distortions.
+The third strategy for safely Welding-stainless is to perform a solution heat treatment at elevated temperature (about 1050 °C or 1900 °F), for repairing a condition of corrosion susceptibility.

 Type 309 and 310, used for elevated temperature applications, and type 316 or better type 316L used for enhanced corrosion resistance, are generally not prone to sensitization and are used with filler wires of similar composition.